huan/state-switch/README.md

 ### v0.6 master (Jun 2018)

 1. DevOps for publishing to NPM@next for odd minor versions.
+1. Add State Diagram for easy understanding what state-switch do

 ### v0.4 master (Apr 2018)